Measuring the Graph Concordance of Locally Dependent Observations: Introduction

 \textbf{Literature Review:} Defining and estimating a measure of dependence between variables has drawn interest early on with the beginning of modern statistics.
 Among the measures are Pearson's correlation coefficient, Kendall's $\tau $, and Spearman's $\rho $.
 (See e.g. Chapter 8 of \cite{Cameron/Trivedi:13:RegressionAnalysis} for various dependence measures.)
 These measures are typically between two random variables (or their i.i.d. draws), in contrast to the GC\ in this paper that measures cross-sectional correlation along a single large network.

-Closely related to this paper's GC is Moran's spatial autocorrelation test statistic (called $I$ test statistic) that is popularly used in the literature of spatial modeling (\cite{Moran:50:Biometrika}, \cite{Cliff/Ord:72:GA}.)
-A notable contribution in the literature is maded by \cite{Kelejian/Prucha:2001:JOE} who established asymptotic theory for Moran's $I$ test statistic in a general set-up.
+Closely related to this paper's GC is Moran's spatial autocorrelation test statistic (called $I$ test statistic) that is popularly used in the literature of spatial modeling (\cite{Moran:50:Biometrika}, \cite{Cliff/Ord:72:GA}.) \cite{Kelejian/Prucha:2001:JOE} established asymptotic theory for Moran's $I$ test statistic in a general set-up. \cite{Pesaran:04:WP} developed a general test for cross-sectional dependence in linear panel models with a short time series dimension.
+See \cite{Hsiao/Pesaran/Pick:12:OBES} for an extension to limited dependent models. \cite{Robinson:08:JOE} proposed a correlation test that can be applied for testing cross-sectional dependence in a spatial model.
 The main difference that this paper's contribution makes is two-fold.
 First, the GC in this paper is proposed as a population quantity to be estimated, not just as a test statistic.
 As it is an estimation problem, one cannot impose the null hypothesis of, say, no spatial autocorrelation, in developing asymptotic validity of inference.
 Second, the main focus of the paper is on permutation-based inference instead of asymptotic inference.